 Like all areas in the humanities, there are a variety of career possibilities with the knowledge and skills gained in the academic study of religion.

-Understandably, such a conception of the field is the subject of ongoing debate in the field.
+But such a conception of the field is the subject of ongoing debate in the field, for many who study religion do so for entirely different reasons.

-Although graduates from Departments of Religious Studies do indeed pursue, and excel in, such careers, those who understand the study of religion to be an aspect of the human sciences — part of the collective effort to study the many ways in which people build and contest identities and systems of value — do not necessarily see a link between the academic study of religion and personal faith development.
-Such students, therefore, see their major in REL as preparing them for any number of careers in which their nuanced ability to define, describe, compare, understand, and account for varying types of knowledge systems is seen as a benefit.
+For those who understand the study of religion to be an aspect of the human sciences — part of the collective effort to study the many ways in which people build and contest identities and systems of value — do not necessarily see a link between the academic study of religion and personal faith development.
+Instead, such students see their major in REL as preparing them for any number of careers in which their nuanced ability to define, describe, compare, understand, and account for varying types of knowledge systems is seen as a benefit.

 What Do You Do With a Major in Religious Studies?